realmcu/HoneyGUI/doc/en/FAQ/porting.md

 SoC need to read image and font resource from flash by file system which should set a start address that is consistent with address in User Data generation script, GUI has supplied the related file which is 'romfs.c' where the start address is `ROMFS_ADDR`.

-## Realloc function

-GUI need this function, but it would bring hardfault if using C library api.
-APP could use malloc api instead of realloc.

 ## Flash setting

 Flash speed mode should set to 4 bit mode; flash clock should set to a higher value based on chip capabilities.